AqwamCreates/DataPredict-Neural/docs/API/CompressionBlocks/BaseCompressionBlock.md

 #### Returns:

-CompressionBlockObject: The generated compression block object.
+CompressionBlock: The generated compression block object.

 ## Inherited From